 Every teacher is devoted to the personal, social development, education and care of all pupils across the school.

-They are responsible for their welfare and progress and they put pastoral care first because they want to delivers safe and supportive environments for students get the best out of everyone.
+They are responsible for their welfare and progress and they put pastoral care first because they want to deliver safe and supportive environments for students to get the best out of everyone.

-Pastoral care isn’t an ‘add-on’ or complimentary practice but at the core of every successful school with an intelligent, responsible and focused policy centred on personal development and wellbeing where happiness and welfare are prioritised.
+Pastoral care isn’t an ‘add-on’ or complimentary practice.
+It’s at the core of every successful school with an intelligent, responsible and focused policy centred on personal development and wellbeing; where happiness and welfare are prioritised.
 Success is built upon strong inclusive values.

 But what does effective pastoral care look like?
-How can we meet the diverse needs of learners in schools, support them in achieving their full potential and preparing them for the future?
+How can we meet the diverse needs of learners in schools, support them in achieving their full potential and prepare them for the future?

 - A dynamic leader

 Although every teacher has a pastoral responsibility, pastoral leaders are “absolutely critical” (Sobel, 2019) for identifying, understanding, and responding to the challenges unique to their school and that means developing sound pastoral structures and systems.
 The management and administration of pastoral care is crucial and needs someone with their eye on the ball and finger on the pulse in relation to planning, resourcing, monitoring, evaluating, encouraging and facilitating platinum pastoral care.

 Effective provision, therefore, starts with having a coordinator with 20/20 vision who can drive a team of professionals to deliver top pastoral care with energy and insight.
 Pastoral care relies on relationships oiled by clear and consistent communication within an enabling culture and a school is only as good as the relationships leaders foster and harness.